-The Calgary Flames couldn’t have dreamt of Jonathan Huberdeau having a better start to the 2024-25 season than he has.
+The Calgary Flames couldn’t have dreamt of Jonathan Huberdeau having a better start to this season.

-After tallying in the Flames’ season opener on Wednesday versus the Vancouver Canucks, Huberdeau opened the scoring tonight in his team’s home opener against the Philadelphia Flyers.
-He wasn’t done there, either, adding three assists for a four-point game.
+After scoring in season opener on Wednesday versus the Vancouver Canucks, Huberdeau opened the scoring Saturday night in the home opener against the Philadelphia Flyers.
+He wasn’t done there either, adding three assists for a four-point game.
 All of a sudden, he finds himself with five points through two games.

 “It was better,” Huberdeau said of his confidence level entering this season.
 “I think it’s the best I’ve felt the past two years.
 It’s early, but I was feeling good coming into training camp.
 I worked really hard this summer to be able to do at my best.”